Parthib03/LoginApp/README.md

-# LoginApp
+# QuickFix

-LoginApp is an Android application developed using Android Studio.
+QuickFix is an Android application developed using Android Studio.
 It provides a simple and secure user login functionality using Jetpack components.
+It is a fictional B2C app to provide efficient services.
 The app is currently under **heavy development**, so colors, designs, and functionalities are not fixed and are subject to change.
 New features and improvements are being added regularly.

 ## Features